 Multi-Factor Authentication comes as part of the following offerings:

-- Azure Active Directory Premium licenses - Full featured use of Azure Multi-Factor Authentication Service (Cloud) or Azure Multi-Factor Authentication Server (On-premises).
+Azure Active Directory Premium or Microsoft 365 Business - Full featured use of Azure Multi-Factor Authentication using Conditional Access policies to require multi-factor authentication.

 New customers may no longer purchase Azure Multi-Factor Authentication as a standalone offering effective September 1st, 2018.
 Multi-factor authentication will continue to be an available feature in Azure AD Premium licenses.

 Since most users are accustomed to using only passwords to authenticate, it is important that your organization communicates to all users regarding this process.
 Awareness can reduce the likelihood that users call your help desk for minor issues related to MFA.
 However, there are some scenarios where temporarily disabling MFA is necessary.
 Use the following guidelines to understand how to handle those scenarios: